ceh-2000/Cormorant_Counting/README.md

 An example of an original 100 by 100 pixel subimage and a processed subimage with bird total in the image name are provided (called 769same.jpeg and 769_5.jpeg).

+See PDF for a detailed guide of how to use code and how code works.